|Nutritional Guidelines (per serving)|

 If the crumbs have not browned, broil the fillets for a minute or two, just until golden brown.

-Serve the fish fillets with lemon wedges and garnish with parsley.
+Serve the fish fillets immediately with lemon wedges and garnish with parsley.

 Fish fillets often have a "tail" or end that is narrow and thinner than the rest of the fillet.
-If the fillet is uneven in thickness, tuck thinner ends under to make the fillets more uniform so it will bake evenly.
+If the fillet is uneven in thickness, tuck the thinner ends under the larger pieces to make the fillets more uniform.
+This will encourage the fish to bake evenly.